Self-efficacy: Academic contexts

 Parents' sense of academic efficacy for their child is linked to their children's scholastic achievement.
 If the parents have higher perceived academic capabilities and aspirations for their child, the child itself will share those same beliefs.
 This promotes academic self-efficacy for the child, and in turn, leads to scholastic achievement.
 It also leads to prosocial behavior, and reduces vulnerability to feelings of futility and depression.
 There is a relationship between low self-efficacy and depression.

+Academic self-efficacy can be a predicting factor that affects academic burnout in students.
+Self-efficacy can affect the amount of effort made in dealing with obstacles and how stressful the situation is due to the demands of the situation.

-In a study, the majority of a group of students questioned felt they had a difficulty with listening in class situations.
+In a study, the majority of a group of students questioned felt they had difficulty with listening in class situations.
 Instructors then helped strengthen their listening skills by making them aware about how the use of different strategies could produce better outcomes.
 This way, their levels of self-efficacy were improved as they continued to figure out what strategies worked for them.

 STEM

 Self-efficacy has proven especially useful for helping undergraduate students to gain insights into their career development in STEM fields.
 Researchers have reported that mathematics self-efficacy is more predictive of mathematics interest, choice of math-related courses, and math majors than past achievements in math or outcome expectations.

 Self-efficacy theory has been applied to the career area to examine why women are underrepresented in male-dominated STEM fields such as mathematics, engineering, and science.
 It was found that gender differences in self-efficacy expectancies importantly influence the career-related behaviors and career choices of young women.

 Technical self-efficacy was found to be a crucial factor for teaching computer programming to school students, as students with higher levels of technological self-efficacy achieve higher learning outcomes.
 The effect of technical self-efficacy was found to be even stronger than the effect of gender.

+Self-efficacy has been shown to be influenced by different instructional approaches in science teaching.
+Learning about a scientific topic generally results in higher self-efficacy.
+Self-regulatory and metacognitive approaches that address students' conceptions additionally result in calibrated self-efficacy beliefs, meaning that students' beliefs about their abilities and their actual abilities are on the same level.